sayali0512/manual-migration/option2.md

  * For installing the infrastructure for Moodle navigate to the [azure portal](portal.azure.com)
  * In the home section go the resource group section and add a new a resource group for the Moodle infrastructure [click here](https://ms.portal.azure.com/#blade/HubsExtension/BrowseResourceGroups)
   ![createRG](images/resourcegroup.png)
-* Select the default subscription, give the resource group name and select the region for deployment
+* Select the created subscription, give the resource group name and select the region for deployment
 * Note: The subscription and region will be default creating every resources
 * Add the tag for more specification
 * Tags are name-value pairs that are used to organize resources in Azure Portal [click here](https://docs.microsoft.com/en-us/azure/azure-resource-manager/management/tag-resources)